DavidOlivero/Meeting-planner/README.md

-# Tauri + Vanilla
+# Tauri + Vanilla Js

-This template should help get you started developing with Tauri in vanilla HTML, CSS and Javascript.
+This is application created with Tauri Framework for organize meetings.

 ## Recommended IDE Setup

 - [VS Code](https://code.visualstudio.com/) + [Tauri](https://marketplace.visualstudio.com/items?itemName=tauri-apps.tauri-vscode) + [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)

+## How to start
+For start this project in your computer you just have to follow these instructions.